11-2572020-C-T

 Variant summary

 The NM_000218.3(KCNQ1):c.691C>T(p.Arg231Cys) variant causes a missense change involving the alteration of a conserved nucleotide.
 The variant allele was found at a frequency of 0.00000657 in 152,194 control chromosomes in the GnomAD database, with no homozygous occurrence.
 In-silico tool predicts a pathogenic outcome for this variant.
+14/25 in silico tools predict a damaging outcome for this variant.
 Variant has been reported in ClinVar as Likely pathogenic (★★).
-Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R231H) has been classified as Pathogenic.
+Another variant affecting the same amino acid position, but resulting in a different missense (i.e. R231S) has been classified as Pathogenic.

 Frequency